duncanbradley/thesis/reproducibility.md

 *Peikert and Brandmeier, 2021* - Dynamic documents promote use of literate programming, resulting in reproducible manuscripts.

 ## Attempts at Computational Reproducbility

 Examining files taken from an online repository, successful executing depended on Python version and the presence of files capturing dependencies (Trisovic et al., 2021).
 Poor documentation, programming errors and missing resources can lead to reproducibility issues.
 Automated approach to analysing reproduciblity of over 9000 R scripts, examining whether code would run successfully, not whether output matched reported findings.
 Approximately three in four files produced errors when executed.
 Implementing a code-cleaning algorithm reduced this number, but the majority still failed to run successfully.
 This indicated that good programming behaviours can improve code but cannot totally eliminate issues.
 Because code is often only produced in order to achieve an initial objective, it is not written with sustainability in mind.
 Very few files analysed were R markdown, which allows dynamic document generation, which would expose initial researchers to more errors.
 Errors also arose due to incompatibility of R package versions, which reveals the benefits of containerisation/capturing the computational environment.
 Recommend renv, relative file paths, and Docker (Trisovic et al., 2022).
+Collected 601 papers and attemped ‘weak repeatability’ - finding and executing programs that supported the work.
+Of elibigle papers, under half could be successfully executed by the authors.
+In many cases, the software was not publically available.
+Various issues in reproduction include sharing non-final versions of code, original programmer no longer available (Collberg & Proebsting, 2016).
+Studied 204 papers from a journal which required authors to provide data and code on request - results were successfully reproduced in only 26% of cases (Stodden et al., 2018)

 ## Computational Reproducibility